GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 Use the utility `/opt/gluu/bin/encode.py` to encrypt the plaintext keyStore password.

-### Customization Constraints
+### Custom OpenID client

-There are a couple of constraints if you will like to use your own OpenID client or custom script to authenticate using `gluu-radius`.
+There are a few constraints if a custom OpenID client is in use:

-#### Custom OpenID client
 1. The client *must* support private key JWT authentication.
 1. The client *must* have the `super_gluu_ro_session` scope or any scope which will add a `__session_id` claim containing an authenticated session id to the idtoken for `password` token grant requests.